saurabhanand-git/sorting-visualiser-ReactJS/README.md

 # Sorting Visualiser

-This is a sorting algorithm visualiser I created as a learning exercise.</br>
+This is a visualiser for popular sorting algorithms including quicksort, bubble sort and insertion sort.</br>

 ### Hosted at https://sort-visualiser-jg.netlify.app/